-The idea of getting cash in your pocket for a long flight delay in the U.S. is officially dead.
-The Department of Transportation announced Thursday that it is scrapping a Biden-era plan that would have forced airlines to pay passengers for delays within the airline’s control – think maintenance delays and staffing issues.
+The prospect of getting cash in your pocket for a long flight delay or a sudden cancellation in the U.S. is officially dead, as President Trump's Department of Transportation formally scrapped a proposed a Biden-era plan that would have forced airlines to pay passengers for disruption within the airline’s control – think maintenance delays and staffing issues.

 What Travelers Get in the U.S. Today